how to capture breathtaking

 - 2Brace your camera against something solid, like a tree, or place it on a flat surface.
 Still, I suggest using a delayed shutter action to compensate for any movement when engaging the shutter button.

 - 3Hold your arm tight to your body, take a deep breath and exhale.
 Hold your exhale and take a shot.

 When I took this image below, it wasn't the most favorable weather; despite the low lighting conditions managed to take a reasonably sharp picture.
 How?
 I was lucky that my car was in the right position, so I propped my camera on top and started shooting.

 There are more ways you can help to avoid blurry images when you take hand-held landscape photos.

 2. Slow shutter speed - adjust to a faster speed

-The biggest downfall of holding your camera hand-held is the camera shake.
+Generally speaking the biggest downfall of holding your camera hand-held is the camera shake.
 The shutter speed becomes one of the most critical factors to achieve a sharp image when photographing hand-held.
-A small adjustment can make a significant difference.
-To achieve the sharpest image, make sure your shutter speed matches the lens focal length.
+A small adjustment can make a significant difference therefore to achieve the sharpest image, make sure your shutter speed matches the lens focal length.
 I usually prefer adding another step up to the shutter speed to capture the sharpest image possible.

 - Your zoom lens is at 60mm > your shutter speed should be at least 1/60 second. (this is also called a minimum shutter-speed for hand-held).